Umayyad Mosque: Pre-Islamic period

 The site of the Umayyad Mosque is attested as a place of worship since the Iron Age.
 Damascus was the capital of the Aramaean state Aram-Damascus and a large temple was dedicated to Hadad-Ramman, the god of thunderstorms and rain, and was erected at the site of the present-day mosque.
 One stone remains from the Aramaean temple, dated to the rule of King Hazael, and is currently on display in the National Museum of Damascus.

 The Temple of Hadad-Ramman continued to serve a central role in the city afterwards.
-Under the rule of the Seleucids in the Hellenistic period, probably in the 2nd century BC, the temple was formally dedicated to the Greek god Zeus, who was assmilated to Haddad-Ramman.
+Under the rule of the Seleucids in the Hellenistic period, probably in the 2nd century BC, the temple was formally dedicated to the Greek god Zeus, who was assimilated with Haddad-Ramman.
 After the Roman Empire conquered Damascus in 64 BC, they introduced worship of the equivalent Roman god, Jupiter.
 Thus, they engaged in a project to reconfigure and expand the temple, probably beginning in the reign of Augustus.
 The later Damascus-born architect Apollodorus may have been involved in the design.

 The new Temple of Jupiter became the center of the imperial cult of Jupiter and was served as a response to the Second Temple in Jerusalem.
 The Temple of Jupiter would attain further additions during the early Roman period, some funded by contributions from individuals.
 The temple was further renovated and embellished during the reign of Septimius Severus.
-The remains of the western propylaeum visible today most likely date from his tme.
+The remains of the western propylaeum visible today most likely date from his time.
 By the 4th century, the temple was especially renowned for its size and beauty.
 It was separated from the city by two sets of walls.
 The first, outer wall spanned a wide area that included a market, and the second inner wall surrounded the actual sanctuary of Jupiter.
 It was the largest temple in Roman Syria.

 In 391, the Temple of Jupiter was converted into a cathedral by the Christian emperor Theodosius I. The church was likely one of the largest of the time.
 It served as the seat of the Bishop of Damascus, who ranked second within the Patriarchate of Antioch after the patriarch himself.